UMass-Embodied-AGI/DLO-Lab/README.md

 Please follow [this guide](experiments/envs/README.md) for adding a new manipulation environment.

+#### Simulation demo collection

+We offer APIs for collecting simulation demos and saving them as [LeRobot v3.0](https://huggingface.co/docs/lerobot/lerobot-dataset-v3) datasets, which can be used to train visuomotor policies.
+Please follow [this guide](experiments/datagen/README.md) for details.

 ---

 Please feel free to contact Junyi Cao (xjay2018@gmail.com) if you have any questions about this work.